 The one narrative feature we had hypothesized to be more common in the socially anxious mothers that did not show a significant group effect was the promotion of avoidance of threat.
-This may have arisen because some picture book material (especially the picture of the naughty bullying boy) in fact encouraged adaptive promotion of avoidance, thus masking the anxious use of this strategy.
-Interestingly, use of this maternal narrative feature was also unrelated to use of the principal negative narrative variable, attribution of threat, reinforcing the view that the material presented may not have elicited promotion of avoidance in the manner intended.
+This may have arisen because some picture book material (especially the picture of the naughty bullying boy) actually encouraged adaptive promotion of avoidance, thus masking the anxious use of this strategy.
+It is interesting that use of this maternal narrative feature was also unrelated to use of the principal negative narrative variable, attribution of threat, reinforcing the view that the material presented may not have elicited promotion of avoidance in the manner intended.

-Turning to the children's development, we found that the key narrative features of encouragement and attribution of threat, collectively, significantly predicted all aspects of child outcome assessed.
-In several cases, however, these effects of narratives obtained only in subgroups of children.
+Turning to the children's development, we found that the key narrative features of encouragement and attribution of threat collectively and significantly predicted all aspects of child outcome assessed.
+However, in several cases these effects of narratives obtained only in subgroups of children.
 These associations, and their relationship to the mothers' social anxiety status, are represented schematically in Figure 5.
-Thus, while mothers' level of threat attributions predicted child Social Anxiety Disorder overall, this relationship was only significant for children who were securely attached to their mother.
-Similarly, while lower levels of maternal encouragement predicted higher levels of child internalizing problems, according to both maternal and teacher reports, as well as the child's negative representations of school in Doll Play, in the latter two cases this association was confined to children who were behaviorally inhibited.
-Notably, children of mothers who had experienced social anxiety (regardless of whether the maternal disorder still met full diagnostic criteria beyond the child's second year) had poorer outcome than controls on all but teacher-reported internalizing problems; and for the two outcomes that had been predicted by maternal encouragement, i.e., negative Doll Play, and CBCL internalizing problems, this narrative feature mediated, and partially mediated, respectively, their relationship with maternal disorder.
+Thus, while mothers' level of threat attributions predicted child SAnxD overall, this relationship was only significant for children who were securely attached to their mother.
+While lower levels of maternal encouragement predicted higher levels of child internalizing problems, according to both maternal and teacher reports as well as the child's negative representations of school in DP, in the latter two cases this association was confined to children who were behaviorally inhibited.
+Children of mothers who had experienced social anxiety (regardless of whether the maternal disorder still met full diagnostic criteria beyond the child's second year) had poorer outcome than controls on all but teacher-reported internalizing problems, and for the two outcomes that had been predicted by maternal encouragement (i.e., negative DP, and CBCL internalizing problems), this narrative feature mediated, and partially mediated, respectively, their relationship with maternal disorder.

 A number of our findings require particular comment.
-First, it is striking that our results from narratives with four-five year-old children closely parallel those from our earlier investigation of this sample in infancy.
-In infancy, however, it was socially anxious mothers' behavioral communications of threat and lack of encouragement regarding a potential social threat - in this case an unfamiliar adult - that mediated associations between the maternal disorder and infant social avoidance, an effect that was, as in the current follow up, also related to infant temperament (Murray et al., 2007, 2008).
-This parallel underscores the centrality of

-'meaning-making' processes (Tronick & Beeghly, 2011), whereby the child's interactions with their caretakers from earliest development help scaffold their representations and engagements with the world.
+It is striking that our results from narratives with 4- to 5-year-old children closely parallel those from our earlier investigation of this sample in infancy.
+However, in infancy it was socially anxious mothers' behavioral communications of threat and lack of encouragement regarding a potential social threat (in this case an unfamiliar adult) that mediated associations between the maternal disorder and infant social avoidance, an effect that was, as in the current follow-up, also related to infant temperament (Murray et al., 2007, 2008).
+This parallel underscores the centrality of meaning-making processes (Tronick & Beeghly, 2011), whereby the child's interactions with their caretakers from earliest development help scaffold their representations and engagements with the world.
 Where the principal caretakers' responses are consistently pathological, starting at the level of expressed affect and behavior, and then becoming more verbally communicated as in the narratives we observed, the child may develop elevated risk for mental health problems.